-University of Arizona Law presents LawCats Live, a new webinar series exploring hot topics from faculty research, scholarship and expertise.
-Join weekly no matter where you are.
+University of Arizona Law presents LawCats Live, a webinar series exploring hot topics from faculty research, scholarship and expertise.
+Join us no matter where you are.

 See our full line-up, with registration links below.
 Past event recordings will be added to this page as they become available.

 LawCats Live Building a Legal Paraprofessional Program to Address Arizona's Justice Gap

 Sep 12, 2022